bocahca/bocahca/README.md

 - 👋 Hi, I’m @bocahca
 - 👀 I’m interested in software programming
-- 🌱 I’m currently learning c++
-- 💞️ I’m looking to collaborate on ...
-- 📫 reach me on instagram @oliperrr

 <!---
 bocahca/bocahca is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.